 - Walk, cycle or take a scooter or motorbike - view the campus maps here for parking and routes.

-- Take the bus - check the timetables for your campus
+- Take the bus

 - Organise to rideshare, especially between campuses or to remote campuses.

 Why: Using active or public transport decreases your carbon footprint.
 Walking or cycling also increases your aerobic fitness.

 Walk: The NT has the second highest rate of walking to work in Australia (ABS, 2015).
 A Casuarina Campus survey in 2014 found that 3% of staff walk to work.

 Cycle: The Australian Cycling Participation Survey (2017) showed that 25% of all NT residents ride a bicycle in any typical week but only 9% of staff ride to Casuarina Campus despite 63% of staff living within 10km (2014).